tupcakes/bitburner-scripts/README.md

 ### Late game
 Run buy/servers.js 1024 or more ram.
 It will keep buying servers until the max is reached.

-Run home-distributed.js.
-It will run control.js against all servers in server_list.txt.
+Run pserv-controller.js.
+It will run control.js against all servers in server_list.txt, but limited to how many pservs are available

 Occiasionally replace all purchased servers with larger versions when money allows.